JohnWColby/Find-replace-across-repos/README.md

 # File containing repo names (one per line)
 REPO_LIST_FILE="repos.txt"

-# Branch name to create
+# Branch name to create for changes
 BRANCH_NAME="update-strings"

+# Source branch to start from (optional)
+# If set, this branch will be checked out before making changes
+# If not set, the default branch will be used
+SOURCE_BRANCH=""  # or "develop", "staging", etc.

 # Git remote base URL
 GIT_BASE_URL="https://github.com/your-org"